Sinosphere: Modern era

-ASEAN nations map.
+Map of ASEAN nations with the share of economic activity done by Han Chinese people and their population.
 Singapore, one of the most successful Southeast Asian states, may also be considered as Sinosphere in some circumstances (due to its majority overseas Chinese population).

 Up until the early 2010s, Vietnamese trade was heavily dependent on China.
 Most Chinese-Vietnamese people are from Cantonese background, and can speak Cantonese and Vietnamese, which share many linguistic similarities.
 Vietnam, one of the Next Eleven countries As of 2005, is regarded as a rising economic power in Southeast Asia.

-Since the Chinese economic reform, China's economy has grown rapidly.
+Since the reform and opening up, China's economy has grown rapidly.
 In 2020, the country had become the 2nd and 1st-largest economy in the world respectively by nominal GDP and GDP (PPP).

 Although Greater China, Japan, and Korea all have extensive links with the rest of ASEAN, Vietnam is the only Sinosphere country that is formally part of ASEAN as a Southeast Asian country.
 Singapore, a highly developed economy, is also a part of ASEAN with a population that is significantly overseas Chinese.
 The economies of China and Japan are respectively the world's second- and third-largest economies by nominal GDP, and both are highly influential globally in terms of cultural exportation.
 South Korea was the 13th largest in 2022 by nominal GDP and has been highly influential as well, with the popularity of the Korean wave since the 1990s.
 North Korea was the 107th largest, and Vietnam the 35th largest, by nominal GDP in 2023.

 Sinosphere countries are involved in various economic groups and initiatives, including: